arielherself/espresso/README.md

 ## Kamala Harris showboats in the Philippines

 America’s vice-president is in the Philippines.
 After meeting on Monday with the country’s president, Ferdinand Marcos junior, on Tuesday Kamala Harris visited Palawan, an island on the front line of a struggle for maritime dominance.
-It is to the west and north of Palawan that America’s navy conducts “freedom of navigation” missions around the [disputed South China Sea](https://te.arielherself.xyz/asia/2022/01/15/china-does-not-have-it-all-its-way-in-the-south-china-sea), most of which China claims as its own.
+It is to the west and north of Palawan that America’s navy conducts “freedom-of-navigation” missions around the [disputed South China Sea](https://te.arielherself.xyz/asia/2022/01/15/china-does-not-have-it-all-its-way-in-the-south-china-sea), most of which China claims as its own.
 China and the Philippines also squabble over fishing and oil-and-gas rights within the 200-nautical-mile Philippine “exclusive economic zone”.

 To manage the Chinese navy, coastguard and fishing fleet without overly riling it, the Philippines deploys its civilian coastguard rather than its (rather feeble) navy.
 Ms Harris’s visit included a spell aboard such a Philippine boat, albeit safely outside waters claimed by China.
 That was intended to communicate America’s readiness to help the Philippines defend itself from armed attack.
 China, irked by such commitments, may find a way to signal its disapproval for Ms Harris’s showboating.